Robust, Expressive, and Quantitative Linear Temporal Logics: Pick any Two for Free (full version): Conclusion

 Here, $\bigwedge \marking(\pi_{j'})$ is the conjunction of all formulas in $\marking(\pi_{j'})$.

-Every guard (which is just a regular expression with tests) can be turned into an equivalent automaton with tests via a straightforward generalization of the classical Thompson construction turning classical regular expressions into $\epsilon$-NFA.
+Every guard (which is just a regular expression with tests) can be turned into an equivalent automaton with tests via a straightforward generalization of the classical Thompson construction turning classical regular expressions into $\epsilon$-NFA, to which one adds a rule turning a test into a one-state automaton whose state is labeled with this test (see Figure~2 of Faymonville and Zimmermann~\cite{FaymonvilleZimmermann14} for details).

-\begin{lemma}[\cite{FaymonvilleZimmermann17}] Every guard~$r$ can be translated into an automaton with tests~$\autr_r$ such that $\robRexp_i(w,r) = \robRexp_i(w,\autr_r)$ for every $i \in \set{1,2,3,4}$ and with $\size{\autr_r} \in \bigo(\size{r})$.
+\begin{lemma} Every guard~$r$ can be translated into an automaton with tests~$\autr_r$ such that $\robRexp_i(w,r) = \robRexp_i(w,\autr_r)$ for every $i \in \set{1,2,3,4}$ and with $\size{\autr_r} \in \bigo(\size{r})$.
 Furthermore, all final states of $\autr_r$ are terminal, i.e., they have no outgoing transitions. \end{lemma}

 The automaton~$\autr_r$ is independent of $i$, as this value only determines how tests are evaluated.
 These are handled \myquot{externally} in the definition of the semantics.
-Having thus demonstrated how to turn guards into automata, we now demonstrate how do the same for \rldl\ formulas.
+Having thus demonstrated how to turn guards into automata, we now demonstrate how to do the same for \rldl\ formulas.